In this post we explore email security and home working and offer advice to help businesses ensure their workers, devices, and networks are protected.

 Multifactor authentication must be implemented on all applications and email accounts to provide protection in the event of an account compromise.
 If credentials are stolen and used from a previously unknown location or an unfamiliar device, a second authentication factor must be provided before access is granted.
 You should also disable macros on all user devices, unless a specific user needs to use macros for work.

-To find out more about how you can improve email security for remote workers, give the TitanHQ team a call today.
 You can arrange a demonstration to see SpamTitan in action and you can also sign up for a free trial to put SpamTitan to the test in your own environment.